Online Banking Registration

 - If you give us your written permission.

 Passwords or Personal Identification Number (PIN)

-The PIN or password issued to you is for security purposes.
+The PIN (last 4 digits of your SSN) or password issued to you is for security purposes.
 The passwords are confidential and should not be disclosed to third parties.
 You are responsible for safekeeping your PIN or passwords.
 You agree not to disclose or otherwise make your password or PIN available to anyone not authorized to sign on your accounts.

 Savings Account Transfers

 You may make only six (6) transfers a month from your savings account.
 A savings account is a non transaction account and is therefore limited in the number of transfers that can be made electronically.

 Authorized transactions that can be done through internet banking include:

 - Make Loan Payments

 - Review Statements

 - View transaction history of Savings accounts